docwho2/java-chime-voicesdk-sma/README.md

 To use the Flow Model:

-- Simply create a Java Object that inherits from [AbstractFlow](ChimeSMA/src/main/java/cloud/cleo/chimesma/actions/AbstractFlow.java).
+- Simply create a Java Object that inherits from [AbstractFlow](ChimeSMAFlow/src/main/java/cloud/cleo/chimesma/actions/AbstractFlow.java).
 - Implement the `getInitialAction()` method, which returns the start of the flow.
 - Refer to the flow-based [HelloWorld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/actions/HelloWorld.java) example.
+- For more in-depth information about using the library and writing applications, please refer to the Library [README](ChimeSMAFlow/README.md).

 ## Amazon Connect Take Back and Transfer Use Case